So we all know that having student debt-–-or any type of debt-–-can have a lot of practical consequences, such as:

 Just briefly, here are some suggestions that I believe can be very powerful:

-- I cannot stress enough the importance of awareness when it comes to doing something about your finances.
-This is the first step in making any type of change, whether it’s changing your spending habits or choosing a loan consolidation option.
+- For me, increasing my awareness of my financial situation has been really important.
 You can read a little more about my experiences becoming more aware in Origin Story and Knowing is Better than Not Knowing.
 Awareness very often involves taking data, doing calculations, and making small (or large) changes based on those calculations.

 - Please know that you don’t have to go through this alone.
 You may or may not know anyone in your everyday life who is in a similar situation, but there are a ton of great blogs and resources online, and connecting with people virtually and hearing their stories can be incredibly encouraging.
 Leave comments here on this blog, or on other blogs, talk to your friends, talk to your family, start your own blog.
 Whatever you do though, don’t just hang out inside your own head panicking.
 I know from experience that this is neither fun nor helpful.